 The wheels had different rims.
 The derailleur hanger was also bent.
 And the frame is slightly out of alignment, so it was probably in an accident.
 I changed both wheels into a matching pair with black Alesa 6021 rims from a Gazelle Golvo donor bike.

 The Scott has the worst brakes on any bike I currently own.
 Not only are they center pull, but they are worn as well.
-Adjustment, already a pain with these type of brakes, is made worse with the adjustment screws being on only one of the brake arms.
-But I rather stay true to the original bike than to upgrade them, unless I had an extra pair made in the same year.
+Adjustment, already a pain with these types of brakes, is made worse with the adjustment screws being on only one of the brake arms.
+But I would rather stay true to the original bike than to upgrade them, unless I had an extra pair made in the same year.

 A scary downslope ride in Paris made me conscious of the fact I definitely needed to replace the brake shoes.

 The rear derailleur hanger was bent inwards, causing it to catch the spokes in the lowest gear.
 It is a steel frame, so I knew it could be bent back.
 I was anxious to do this myself.
 So along with some other repairs, I let my LBS handle this job.

 The 200 GS crankset was totally worn and welded together.
 This forced me to replace the entire thing.
 On Ebay I found the nicer looking 300LX Biopace version for £13.
 It was an upgrade from the same year for a good price.
 At least, that’s what I thought at the time.

 Worn as expected.
 I first replaced the chain, but it slipped frequently.
 This was over as soon as the cassette was new as well.
 I have since not been able to replace a chain on an old cassette without frequent slippage.

 The bike only had a rear plastic mudguard.
 I added an alloy one from the Golvo to the front, after spraying it black.
 I simply sprayed over the rust and the alloy doesn’t quite mix with the plastic version in the back.
 So I’ll probably replace it sooner or later.
 But it does keep my toes dry when riding in wet conditions.